ethz-asl/hfnet/README.md

 ## Setup

 Python 3.6 is required.
 It is advised to run the following  command within a virtual environment.
 By default, TensorFlow 1.6 GPU will be installed.
 You will be prompted to provide the path to a data folder (subsequently referred as `$DATA_PATH`) containing the datasets and pre-trained models and to an experiment folder (`$EXPER_PATH`) containing the trained models, training and evaluation logs, and CNN predictions.
-Create them wherever you wish and make sure to provide their absolute paths.
+Create them wherever you wish and make sure to provide absolute paths.
 ```bash
 make install  # install Python requirements, setup paths
 ```